reddmetrics/reddmetrics.github.com/_posts/2011-08-10-fusion-tables-javascript-query-maps.md

 <p class="meta">10 August, 2011 - Robin Kraft</p>

-In developing the mobile app [described in an earlier blogpost](http://www.reddmetrics.com/2011/07/13/forest-monitoring-app.html), I learned a lot about using Javascript and [Google Fusion Tables](http://www.google.com/fusiontables).
+In developing the mobile app [described in an earlier blogpost](http://www.reddmetrics.com/2011/07/13/forest-monitoring-app.html), I learned a lot about using Javascript and [Google Fusion Tables](http://www.google.com/fusiontables), Google's handy data publishing and visualization tool.
 So in this post, I'm going to show how to use [jQuery](http://www.jquery.com)'s <code>$.get</code> function to query a specific table and add the result to a map, as shown here.

 <div id="map_canvas" style="height: 300px;">
     <!-- map loads here... -->